-Common Ground Day Training services are intended to support the participation of consumers in daily, meaningful, routines of the community.
+Common Ground Day Training services support participation of consumers in daily, meaningful routines both on-site and within the community.
 Day training services stress training in activities of daily living, self-advocacy, adaptive and social skills which are age and culturally appropriate.

-Family Supports Services is the regional Point of Entry for accessing available supports and services for persons with Developmental and/or Intellectual Disabilities.
+Family Supports Services is the regional Point of Entry for accessing available supports and services for persons with developmental disabilities.
 This includes providing direct services and/or coordinating access to needed services to individuals in our community.

-PASRR Specialized Services is for individuals residing in a nursing facility who have an identified Intellectual and/or Developmental Disability.
+PASRR Specialized Services provides individualized supports for people who reside in a nursing facility.
 The services include continuous, aggressive specialized training to prevent the regression or loss of current optimal functioning and to promote the acquisition of skills necessary for the individual to function with as much self-determination and independence as possible.

 Waiver Programs include:

-Supports for Community Living (SCL) provides an array of services supporting alternatives to institutional care for individuals with developmental or intellectual disabilities.
+Supports for Community Living (SCL) provides an array of services supporting alternatives to institutional care for individuals with Developmental and/or Intellectual Disabilities.

 Acquired Brain Injury (ABI) provides services and supports to adults with acquired brain injuries who are working to re-enter community life.
-Services are provided exclusively in community settings and assist individuals in obtaining needed services and in the monitoring of service delivery.
+Services are provided in community settings and focus on obtaining and monitoring needed services.